 But, when I have two cameras (+ flashes) on my hips, my waist increases significantly.
 I become larger, like an elephant.
 Which means it is not easy anymore to sneak around people in a crowd of guests.

-The belt and the system actually take some place, and can’t be folded.
-Thus you must keep some place in your bag to transport it.
+The belt and the system actually take some space, and can’t be folded.
+Thus you must keep some space in your bag to transport it.
 It’s not something that you throw on the top of the bag.
 You need room for it.

 On the wedding day, I often need to drive.
 I usually like to keep my holster system attached to me so I don’t waste time.

 With the SpiderHolster it’s not possible.
-Indeed, the system goes below my butt.
+Indeed, the system goes below my hips.
 As a consequence, I need to take it off if I want to drive (again a waste of time).

 Not Especially Beautiful

-Finally, the last grief I can find is the beauty of the object.
+Finally, the last complaint I can find is the beauty of the object.
 It’s pretty simple and not elegant.
 It goes over my actual belt, so it’s redundant.
-What’s more, given it can slip, it sometimes completely mess-up my shirt.
-I can’t take it in, and I have to remove everything to fix it (which is as you can imagine pretty boring).
+What’s more, given it can slip, it sometimes completely messes up my shirt.
+I can’t tuck it in, and I have to remove everything to fix it (which is as you can imagine pretty annoying).

 Summary Table